-Consumer Futures 2020 aims to help them do this.
-It is designed as a practical tool to help organisations throughout the global consumer goods industry plan for the future.
-It contains four different but entirely plausible scenarios which explore how patterns of consumption and consumer behaviour may have changed by 2020.
+Consumer Futures 2020 is a practical tool to help the global consumer goods industry, including retailers, brands and manufacturers, plan for the future.
+It contains of four different, but entirely plausible, scenarios exploring how patterns of consumption and consumer behaviour may have changed by 2020.

-The scenarios are accompanied by a toolkit to help you make best use of the scenarios.
-It includes six sketched-up products and services for each scenario illustrating how brands may meet consumer needs in 2020 and a set of personas which can be used to analyse the scenarios from different consumer perspectives.
+There’s also a toolkit to help use the scenarios, with six sketched-up products and services for each scenario illustrating how brands could meet consumer needs in 2020, and a set of personas to understand different future consumer perspectives.

 The scenarios explore two of the most uncertain trends for 2020 consumers:

 - Prosperous vs Less prosperous – by 2020, will our economy be flourishing or subdued?

 - Do-it-yourself vs Do-it-for-me – will consumers take the initiative to satisfy their needs or expect brands to do it for them?

 We then used these to create a two-by-two matrix, which in turn enabled us to create the scenarios exploring how these trends could play out, as illustrated along the axes.

 My way - mainstream consumers buy locally, strengthening their local economies.
 Vertical farming is widespread, producing more food per unit of land.
 Sustainable living is high-tech and easy; products such as the personal energy micro-manager help reduce energy consumption and build personal relationships via on-line competitions.